 A few days later while we were visiting a military hospital we were brought into the rooms where the most critically wounded troops were.
 Guess who I am faced with…the same charming, once smiling young man I had met only a few days prior, however, now his whole life has been changed.

 The short story is that he stepped on a landmine and lost both legs along with numerous other injuries.
 The tears started flowing as my teammate and I realized who he was.
 We squeezed his hand and each gave him a long hug.
 Although this selfless man could hardly speak, he thanked US for coming to visit him and told us how much he enjoyed the show.
 I could not believe it.

 Whew!
 Now if you are tearing up, I apologize.
-I know our blogs are typically motivating and uplifting and not tear jerkers!
+I know our emails/blog posts are typically motivating and uplifting and not tear jerkers!

 At this time, as we approach the holiday season I feel it is so important to give back, appreciate our freedom, appreciate our loved ones and be grateful for all that we have.
 As you spend your Thanksgiving with your family sitting around the long table surrounded by endless appetizers, foods, drinks and desserts, I encourage you to take a moment to think of those who are not spending Thanksgiving with their families because they are overseas risking their lives and fighting for our freedom.